Edge-Carolina/Edge-Carolina-Starter-Website/README.md

 # Edge Carolina

-Welcome to the official repository for the Edge Carolina website.
+Welcome to the official repository for the Edge Carolina Starter website.
 At Edge Carolina, we are dedicated to fostering a community of innovation and collaboration.
 Our mission is to inspire and support our members as they work in teams to develop groundbreaking products and technologies.
 By nurturing a diverse network of talented individuals, we aim to cultivate a vibrant ecosystem of exceptional thinkers and innovators.

 # Getting Started